everpress-co/snapshots/readme.txt

 1. SnapShots adds a small menu to the WP Admin bar

 == Changelog ==

+= 2.0 =
+* Breaking changes: Snapshosts are now stored in a subdirectory.
+* added option to remove snapshots from the UI

 = 1.0 =
 * Initial release